ffeldhaus/docker-wireshark/README.md

 By default, Wireshark can only be accessed using a password.
 The default password is `wireshark`, but can be changed by setting the environment variable XPRA_PASSWORD.

+Existing network traces can be uploaded to the container by drag & drop onto the wireshark window.

 It is useful to automatically restart the container on failures using the `--restart unless-stopped` parameter.

 If you only want to analyze existing network traces and not collect data from network interfaces, use